ibm-messaging/kafka-java-vertx-starter/ui/src/ReactCustomHooks/README.md

 ```

 where;
 - `index.js` is the top level module where all hooks are exported.
 When implemented, `MyHook` would be added to that index.js for use
 across the UI.
 - `README.md` is the documentation/design doc for this hook
 - `*.spec.js` are the tests for this hook
 - `*.hook.js` is the hook implementation itself

 ## List of custom hooks implemented

-- useWebsocket <link to readme here>
 - [`useTranslate`](./useTranslate/README.md) - a translation hook, enabling internationalisation
-- useKafkaVertxWebsocket <link to readme here>
+- [`useKafkaVertxWebsocket`](./useKafkaVertxWebSocket/README.md) - a websocket to interact with the Vertx
+backend used by this UI
+- [`useToggle`](./useToggle/README.md) - a hook which provides a boolean state and toggle
+- [`useWebSocket`](./useWebSocket/README.md) - a hook to manage and interact with a WebSocket